Sailing over the sparkling southern coast of Turkey in a traditional Turkish gulet boat is one of the highlights of any Turkish vacation.

-It encompasses the area between the seaside resort of Bodrum to the modern city of Antalya, with countless beaches, bays, and traditional villages, backed by the hills, valleys and the magnificent Taurus mountain range.
+It encompasses the area between the seaside resort of Bodrum to the modern city of Antalya.
+There are countless beaches, bays, and traditional villages, backed by the hills, valleys and the magnificent Taurus mountain range.

-A Blue Cruise is undoubtedly the best way to see the area.
-Many options are available from Private Yacht Tours to Standard Cabin Charter and you can choose from many interesting itineraries.
+A Blue Cruise is the best way to see the area.
+Many options are available from Private Yacht Tours to Standard Cabin Charter to sailing holidays.
+Also, you can choose from many interesting itineraries.

 Best Blue Cruise Routes

 For less sailing time and more swimming and exploring time, the Fethiye 4 day/3 night 12 Islands cruise is ideal.

 Just outside of the bay of Fethiye are several scattered islands popping up out of the sea like green lumps of sugar.

 Some are home to ancient Byzantine, Greek or Roman ruins.
 Others are uninhabited paradises.